EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-port-forwarding.md

    * Click the `Enable` checkbox.
    * Click the `Macro` dropdown, and select `SSH`.
    * Optional: Enter a `Source` to filter by IP/Subnet range.
-(Note that Proxmox already allows the private virbr0 network by default, so you only need to filter the outside network.)
+(Note that Proxmox already allows the private virbr0 network by default [anti-lockout rule for your workstation], so you only need to filter the outside network.)
    * Click the `Add` button to add the new rule.
  * Click on `Add` to add another new firewall rule: